 Each part plays a significant role and can influence your chances of being considered for an interview.
 Leaving out important sections in your resume can prevent potential employers from realizing why you would be a good fit for the position you're seeking.

 6 parts you should include on your resume

-While resumes vary depending on your career and education level as well as the type of position you are applying for, the following six components should typically be included on your resume:
+While resumes vary depending on your career, education level and type of position you seek, the following components are typically included:

 1. Contact section

 The contact section should be at the top of your resume and include your first and last name, address, email address and phone number.
 If you don't feel comfortable putting your home address, list your city and state.
 Depending on the job you are applying for, you may also want to include your social media platforms, blog or website.